alexlitinsky/remevi/memory-bank/progress.md

 - **Quiz Statistics**: Tracking quiz performance and results

 ## Current Status
-- The application provides an effective learning platform combining document processing, flashcard study, quizzes, and achievement tracking
+- The application is in Phase 4 (Gamification and Engagement)
-- Core functionality is implemented and working well
+- Core functionality is stable and working well
-- Session timing issues have been fixed to ensure accurate time tracking
+- Achievement system database schema is defined
-- Mind map visualization has been enhanced with an advanced layout algorithm
+- Mind map visualization has been enhanced with advanced layout algorithm
+- Session timing issues have been fixed
-- Quiz statistics component has been implemented to display quiz-specific metrics
+- Quiz statistics component has been implemented
 - UI refinements like custom scrollbars improve visual consistency
-- Achievement system database schema has been defined in Prisma
+- Document processing has been optimized with better progress tracking
-- The deck page now correctly distinguishes between flashcards and quiz questions
+- Combined Study Progress and Achievements into tabbed interface
+- Fixed various linting issues and improved code quality

 ## Known Issues
 - Quiz time metrics temporarily disabled while stabilizing session time calculations
 - Need to implement loading states in tab content
 - Document processing state is not cached for page refreshes
-- Mind map could benefit from more interactive features (zoom, pan, selection)
+- Mind map needs more interactive features (zoom, pan, selection)
 - Achievement notification system needs implementation
 - API endpoints for achievement tracking not yet created
 - Points system integration pending
+- Mobile responsiveness needs improvement

 ## Recent Enhancements
 1. **Session Timing Fixes**